 #endif

-In the header file explicit_instantiation.h, we have defined a function template add(), then explicitly instantiated the add() function template as the following:
+In the header file explicit_instantiation.h, we define a function template named add(), and then explicitly instantiate the add() function template as shown below.

 template int add<int>(int x, int y);

-The above statement instructs the compiler to instantiate the template function with the data type int.
-The compiler will instantiate the template function as soon as it processes this instruction without waiting for the template function to be called from anywhere in the program.
-We can verify this with the help of the following verification code:
+The above statement instructs the compiler to instantiate the function template with the data type int.
+The compiler performs this instantiation as soon as it encounters the instruction.
+There is no need to wait for the function template to be invoked elsewhere in the program.
+This behaviour can be verified using the following verification code.

 #include <iostream>